usegalaxy-eu/GalaxyBenchmarker/README.md

 GalaxyBenchmarker is designed to be easily extendable in terms of destinations-types and benchmark-scenarios.

 ### Benchmark-Scenarios
-Currently there are three types/scenarios of benchmarks available:
+Currently there are three types/scenarios of benchmarks available.
+Every benchmark allows to define its destination and workflows to test, how often workflows should be run per destination and if some ansible-playbooks should be run before or after the benchmark ran.
 #### Cold vs Warm
 What is the difference between running a workflow for the first time or for it having been run multiple times already?
 What is the overhead for staging time, installing tools, etc?